-Academy membership costs £36 per term in addition to which each member must be a full member of Cardiff Athletic Club (subscription currently £45 per year) and, in order to compete must be registered with Welsh Athletics (current registration fee £10.00 per year).
-Academy members receive a training T-shirt and an Academy handbook upon joining and a report at the end of each term.
+Academy membership costs £66 per term (includes track fees) in addition to which each member must be a full member of Cardiff Athletic Club (subscription currently £45 per year) and, in order to compete must be registered with Welsh Athletics (current registration fee £12.00 per year).
+Academy members receive a training T-shirt upon joining and a report at the end of each term.

-To join the Academy, please enquire at the club room for the Academy Administrator (Gayle Farrell), email us at Academy@CardiffAAC.org or simply apply online.Join us!
+To join the Academy, please enquire at the club room for the Academy Administrator (Lorraine Price), email us at Academy@CardiffAAC.org or simply apply online.Join us!

 Young athletes get competition with their schools and the club provides additional opportunities including important UK leagues and national championships.
 All members are expected to compete when selected for club teams.

 Athletics takes place the whole year round, with cross country in the winter (September to April) and track and field events in the summer (April to August).
 There are indoor track and field events during the winter (mostly held at the Welsh National Indoor Athletic Centre [NIAC] at Cardiff Metropolitan University, Cyncoed) and, for older runners, there are also road races and relays.

 The main cross country event of the season is the Gwent Cross Country League which covers all age groups from under 11 (school year 4 & 5, minimum age 9) to seniors and is held at various venues in Wales and the West.
 Athletes are entered by the club but there is no limit on numbers.

 There are also various cross country championships and inter regional competitions and teams are normally selected from the Gwent League and schools races.
 Cross country runners need to wear spiked shoes.